 - You will be allowed to make a telephone call so you can get in touch with a member of your family, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be able to wear your own clothes, but if you are not expected to make bail quickly you you will have to change into a jumpsuit.
+- If you are expected to be released shortly, you might be able to wear your own clothes, but if you are not expected to make bail quickly you will have to change into a jumpsuit.

 Have you ever been booked into jail?
 If so, please share your experience so others can benefit from your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that will help others get through jail processing?

 Click here to leave a comment